wct432/Wildfire_Exploratory_Analysis/README.md

-An interactive version of the project with working table of contents can be viewed here: https://nbviewer.jupyter.org/github/wct432/Wildfire_Exploratory_Analysis/blob/main/wildfire_analysis.ipynb
+An interactive version of the project with a functioning table of contents can be viewed here: https://nbviewer.jupyter.org/github/wct432/Wildfire_Exploratory_Analysis/blob/main/wildfire_analysis.ipynb